Lutf1sk/onyxc/syntax.md

 # Type conversions
 All types must be explicitly cast unless specified otherwise.

-'int' types are implicitly converted to each other when necessary, if a binary operator requires operands of the same size, the smaller type will be promoted to the larger.
+Integers (types starting with i or u) are implicitly converted to each other when necessary, if a binary operator requires operands of the same size, the smaller type will be promoted to the larger.

-'float' types work in the same way, implicitly converting between each other and promoting the smaller type when necessary.
+Floating point types work in the same way, implicitly converting between each other and promoting the smaller type when necessary.

 Pointer types can be implicitly converted to/from 'void*' types.